adhihargo/rigging_tools_27/README.md

 - **Select Custom Shape**.
 Select active bone's custom shape object, if any.
 If the shape's scene layers are turned off, one is turned on.
 If the shape is hidden, it's made visible.

+- **Create Bone Group**.
+Creates a new bone group, named after active bone and consisting of all selected bones.
+Color theme randomly selected among preset themes.
+If a bone group with the same name already exist, it only changes the existing bone group's color theme.

 - **Create Hook Bones**.
 Creates parentless bone for each selected bone, local copy-transformed.
 My primary tool to create a lattice-based deformation with intuitive control.

 - **Remove Vertex Groups of Unselected Bones**.
 In all selected mesh objects, this operator removes all vertex groups other than selected bones.
 Armature object must be active, in pose mode.
 I use it right after automatic weight assignment, to remove unwanted bone influence.
 This makes skinning much faster without sacrificing quality.